Ben2297/VulkanRenderer/VulkanStarter/README.txt

--Have .obj file in /models and .jpg file in /textures within project directory -Uses stb_image.h / tiny_obj_loader.h to load texture / object -Compile the shaders in /shaders before running program
+-Have .obj file in /models and .jpg file in /textures within project directory -Uses stb_image.h / tiny_obj_loader.h to load texture / object -Compile the shaders in /shaders before running program -Press L to toggle lighting and S to show only shadows